Torna Fort

 Torna Fort, also known as Prachandagad, is a large fort located in Pune district, in the Indian state of Maharashtra.
-It is historically significant because it was the first fort captured by Shivaji I in 1646, at the age of 16.
+It is historically significant because it was the first fort captured by Chhatrapati Shivaji Maharaj in 1646, at the age of 16.
 The hill has an elevation of 1403 m above sea level, making it the highest hill-fort in the district.
 The name derives from Prachanda (Marathi for huge or massive) and gad (Marathi for fort).